Rolando McClain: College career

 McClain accepted an athletic scholarship to attend the University of Alabama, where he played for coach Nick Saban's Alabama Crimson Tide football team from 2007 to 2009.

-2007 season
+2007

 As a true freshman in 2007, McClain started 8 of 13 games, finishing the season with 75 tackles, two interceptions, and a sack.
 He was recognized as a Southeastern Conference (SEC) All-Freshman selection.